tjadams/Coding-Problems/java/README.md

 Protected             ==   X        X          X Default (no modifier) ==   X        X
 Private               ==   X

+Class meaning the class the variable is defined in.

 Why have access modifiers?
 * Keeps implementation separate from interface